Best Leaky Gut Supplements

 • Strict 15-day return policy

-Since so many studies have illustrated L-glutamine’s potential to treat various intestinal injuries, it might make sense for anyone looking for the cleanest possible start on their gut repair journey to use a simple glutamine supplement.
+Since so many studies have illustrated L-glutamine’s potential to treat various intestinal injuries, a simple glutamine supplement like Revive might make sense for anyone looking for the cleanest possible start on their gut repair journey.
 We’ve created a guide to our favorite glutamine supplements, and Revive Glutamine is among the best.

-The studies we’ve looked at have employed doses of glutamine as high as 40 grams per day with few-to-no adverse effects.
+The studies we’ve looked at have employed doses of glutamine as high as 40g per day with very few adverse effects.
 Glutamine has been effective in these studies at doses as low as 18-20g/day.
-It’s hard to know exactly why leaky gut supplements are content with what appears to be a market-wide maximum of 5g per serving, which is why going straight to a single ingredient source might prove beneficial.
+It’s hard to know exactly why leaky gut supplements are content with what appears to be a market-wide maximum of 5g per serving, which is why going straight to a single-ingredient source might prove beneficial.

 Revive Glutamine contains 10g of L-glutamine per serving.
-It’s an unflavored drink mix you can combine with water or any preferred drink.
+It’s an unflavored drink mix you can combine with water, or really any preferred drink.
 It’s third-party tested, but the results of that testing have yet to be posted on the Revive website.

-Compared to dedicated leaky gut supplements, you won’t get many of the other typically employed ingredients, like zinc.
-But you can combine Revive Glutamine with a decent multivitamin for less than what some leaky gut supplements cost.
+Revive lacks many of the other common ingredients in leaky gut supplements, like zinc, but you can combine it with a decent multivitamin for less than the cost of some leaky gut supplements.

 Pricing

-One 30-serving bottle of Revive Glutamine costs $19.99, but if you subscribe, you can save 15% and pay just $16.99/month.
-Unfortunately, shipping from Revive is only free on orders of $150 or more.
-The company offers a total of 40 supplements, as well as apparel and several bundles that can help increase your cost and get you closer to free shipping.
+One 30-serving bottle of Revive Glutamine costs $19.99.
+Subscriptions are available, but they don’t save you any money; they’re just there for convenience.
+Unfortunately, shipping from Revive is only free on orders of $150 or more — the highest threshold in our guide.
+The company offers around 40 supplements, as well as apparel and several bundles that can help increase your cost and get you closer to free shipping.
 But none of those bundles contain Revive Glutamine.
+If you use Amazon, you could subscribe and save there.

 KaraMD Vital Restore